home | study, work, travel | education abroad office services | about

 Bill Nolting is assistant director for education abroad at the University of Michigan International Center, where he has led the Education Abroad Office since 1989.
 He oversees the U-M Peace Corps Office.
 He co-directs the Michigan International Internship and Service Program, and initiated the annual International Career Pathways series, which involves a campus-wide collaboration of a dozen Schools, Colleges and departments.
 He serves on campus-wide committees for international health and safety, travel abroad health insurance and data collection, as well as the Council on Global Engagement.
 Nolting has held leadership positions in NAFSA: Association of International Educators, serving as NAFSA’s national chair for education abroad in 2001-02.
 He is the founding chair of NAFSA’s Education Abroad Subcommittee on Work, Internships, and Volunteering Abroad (WIVA).
 He co-authored the chapter, “Work Abroad and International Careers,” for NAFSA’s Guide to Education Abroad for Advisers and Administrators and has been published in the NACE Journal (National Association of Colleges and Employers).
 Previously the study abroad coordinator at Colgate University, he holds a B.A. degree from Albion College and a Grosses Deutsches Sprachdiplom from the Goethe Institute, studied and worked abroad at the University of Freiburg and the Technical University of Berlin, and did graduate work in Sociology at the University of North Carolina-Chapel Hill.

-In addition to advising, Kelly is the co-director of the Michigan International Internship and Service Program.
-Kelly is interested in utilizing new technologies in conjunction with education abroad, including MPortfolio and social media.
-Kelly is the voice of the Education Abroad Office on Twitter and manages the office’s blog and Facebook accounts.
+In addition to advising, Audrey is the co-director of the Michigan International Internship and Service Program.
+She is particularly interested in improving access to education abroad by diversifying the pool of students participating on these programs.
+She is also the voice of the Education Abroad Office on Twitter and manages the office’s Tumbler, Blogger, Instagram, and Facebook accounts..

 We also have several peer advisors who are available to speak about their experiences.